Shahid-Shabbir-Ansari-SE/Task-Management-App/README.md

 - Create, Read, Update, and Delete tasks.
 - Prioritize tasks as Low, Medium, or High.
 - Mark tasks as completed or pending.
-- Visualize task data using bar and line graphs.
+- Visualize data using bar,area and line graphs.
 - User-friendly interface with dark mode support.

 ## Technologies Used